25% or less - You may be expected to travel for this position.

-Relocation expenses reimbursed Yes May and May not be authorized.
+Relocation expenses reimbursed Yes You may or may not be authorized

 Basic Qualification Requirement:

 Degree: Doctor of Medicine or Doctor of Osteopathy from a school in the United States or Canada approved by a recognized accredited body in the year of the applicant's graduation OR a Doctor of Medicine or equivalent degree from a foreign medical school that provided education and medical knowledge substantially equivalent to accredited schools in the United States.
 (Such equivalency is demonstrated by permanent certification by the Educational Commission for Foreign Medical Graduates (ECFMG) (or a fifth pathway certificate for Americans who completed premedical education in the United States and graduate education in a foreign country). ( You must submit unofficial copies of transcripts with application package).